charlesm93/stanTutorial/README.md

 # stan_tutorial
-Files for StanCon 2023 tutorial: _Fundamentals of Stan_.
+This repo contains files for various workshops I teach on Stan (and sometimes the extension Torsten).
+Material for the following courses can be found here:

-Instructor: Charles Margossian
+* _Fundamentals of Stan_.
+(StanCon 2023, TA: Manny Mokel)
-Teaching Assistant: Manny Mokel
+* _Bayesian Workflow for Hierarchical and ODE-based Models in Stan_.
+(Advanced Summer School on Bayesian Methods 2023, TA: Maxime Fajgenblat, in progress...)

-The R notebook can be run using Colab.
-Participants are expected to write their own Stan files for the exercises (solutions are under the models directory).
+R notebooks can be run using Colab.
+Participants are expected to write their own Stan files for the exercises (solutions will be provided).
 In Colab, create a model directory and a new text file under `model/`.
 Naming the file with the `.stan` extension creates a Stan file.